mathnauleau/DesignSystM/foundations.md

 Foundations are the **building blocks** of our design system.
 They define the **visual language** (colors, typography, spacing, etc.) and provide the **tokens** that bridge design and code.
 Foundations ensure consistency and scalability across platforms.

+My goal is to be able to manage and connect my styles/tokens between Figma, GitHub, and a style dictionary.

 ---

 ## 1. Design Tokens